 Evidence of said fetish is as clear as Anthony Weiner's selfies.
 And this is precisely why every American politician who continues to stonewall support for lock, stock and barrel gun reform is an improvident, inchoate, gutless chimp.

 POLITICIAN EXCUSE #1: "Well, you know, those damn video games with all those damn guns... it's just a damn disaster waiting to happen."

-Yet putting actual automatic weapons in the hands of raging, delusional, psychos is perfectly politic while Playstation is summer camp for future terrorists?
+Yet putting actual automatic weapons in the hands of the previously jailed or troubled is perfectly politic, but Playstation is summer camp for future terrorists?